This is our index of Atikamekw folktales and traditional stories that can be read online.

 related tribes like the Innu and Cree are very similar.

 Enjoy the stories!
-If you would like to recommend a Atikamekw story for this page or think one of the ones on here
+If you would like to recommend an Atikamekw story for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Atikamekw mythology.